BappaMorya/play-tech-demo/README.md

 What it does
 ------------
-Mail goal of this project if to demonstrate use of various technologies to solve a problem whcih in this case would be "Acknowledging Facebook birthday wishes".
+Main goal of this project if to demonstrate use of various technologies to solve a problem which in this case would be "Acknowledging Facebook birthday wishes".

 Following are different stages application goes through-